 While Maryland anticipates that this amendment will gradually increase enrollment, the cost of marketplace plans may still be a barrier to accessing coverage for this population.
-Our organizations urge Maryland to establish a state subsidy program for the population that this amendment would impact.
+Our organizations have encouraged Maryland to establish a state subsidy program for the population that this amendment would impact.
 Research consistently shows that higher cost-sharing is associated with decreased use of preventive services and medical care among low-income populations.
 A subsidy program would improve affordability of care and drive coverage enrollment in Maryland, while also bolstering health equity.
 Nationally, 18% of lawfully present immigrants and half of undocumented immigrants report being uninsured, compared to 8% of US-born citizens, and this population is also more likely to report facing coverage barriers and skipping care.
-By expanding financial assistance for marketplace plans, the state can raise enrollment among underserved populations, improving health equity and reducing disparities in Maryland.
+By expanding financial assistance for marketplace plans, Maryland can raise enrollment among underserved populations, improving health equity and reducing disparities.

-Our organizations support this proposal to expand access to quality coverage in Maryland and encourage the state to consider implementing a subsidy program that would improve affordability of coverage.
+Our organizations support this proposal to expand access to quality coverage in Maryland and urge the Departments to approve it while encouraging the state implement a subsidy program that would improve affordability of coverage.
 Thank you for the opportunity to provide comments.